asyncio-docs/asyncio-doc/webscraper.rst

 As with the synchronous example, finding out the encoding of the page is a good idea.
-This function helps here by going through the lines of the HTTP header, which it gets as an argument, searching for ``charset`` and returning is value if found.
+This function helps here by going through the lines of the HTTP header, which it gets as an argument, searching for ``charset`` and returning its value if found.
 Again, the default encoding is ``ISO-8859-1``: